 MATT BURR: We had no admin rights to control access to the land.
 So our gatherings in public spaces attracted an unsavory element of the public.
 It was basically two guys, just griefer and trolls and climate change deniers and wackadoos.
 And they would come in and provoke arguments with us and stuff like that.
 And they would end up dominating the conversation.

-DANIEL PETERSCHMIDT: So the griefers, which is Second Life lingo for trolls, didn’t just stick to climate change denial but tackled a range of anti-science issues like anti-evolution.
+D PETERSCHMIDT: So the griefers, which is Second Life lingo for trolls, didn’t just stick to climate change denial but tackled a range of anti-science issues like anti-evolution.
 They would show up every Friday at their meeting place like clockwork and harass the group members.

 MATT BURR: They wouldn’t even necessarily wait for the topic.
 They would just start griefing us right off the bat, as soon as they got there.
 That was their whole point.

-DANIEL PETERSCHMIDT: Matt and the others, they didn’t ignore them.
+D PETERSCHMIDT: Matt and the others, they didn’t ignore them.
 But they actually went toe to toe with them.

 LYNN CULLENS: I generally do push back on things like that when I see them.
 But with someone like that who’s doing it continuously and probably not doing it in good faith, it hits a point where you’re just talking to a wall.